 What Is Archaeology Month?

 Archaeology Month is a national program to promote the preservation of our country’s heritage.
 California Archaeology Month is sponsored by the SCA, observed in October to integrate with California’s kindergarten through Grade 12 curriculum on Native American and California history.
 Each year, the SCA publishes an Archaeology Month Poster using contributions from state and federal agencies and member donations, and also makes available a comprehensive Archaeology Month Resources Guide.
 The posters are distributed to local, state, and federal agencies and private entities to help promote the preservation of California’s archaeological heritage.
-Current and past posters are available for sale from the SCA Business Office.
+Current and past posters are available at this LINK.
+The posters are free, but we ask you to cover shipping fees.

 Imagine…for a moment that you have a 10,000-piece jigsaw puzzle – but no picture to tell you how it’s supposed to look.